EpicRobot9/JarvisAIWebsite/README.md

 - Transcription errors: Set `OPENAI_API_KEY` and verify model name via `TRANSCRIBE_MODEL` env (default whisper-1).
 - TTS 500: Add `ELEVENLABS_API_KEY` and verify voice ID.
 - Webhook errors: Confirm the toggle target, your n8n URL, and that your flow responds synchronously (optional) and/or calls back to `/api/jarvis/callback` with the `correlationId` provided in the webhook payload.
+ - Voice push shows but doesn’t speak: ensure the user is in Call mode; check Network for `/api/tts/stream` followed by a `/api/tts` fallback if needed.
+Verify `INTEGRATION_PUSH_TOKEN` header when pushing via `/api/integration/push-to-user`.